LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/blocks/decoration/Birdcage.md

 ## History

-- idk when we actualy added them
+- idk when we actually added them